ourairquality/oaq-esp-open-rtos/README.md

 Currently supporting the [Plantower](http://plantower/) PMS1003, PMS3003, PMS5003, and PMS7003 particle counters.

-Supports the SHT2x temperature and relative humidity sensors.
+Supports the SHT2x temperature and relative humidity sensors which is auto-detected and used if available.
 This data might be important for qualifying if the air conditions support reliable PM measurement.

-Supports the BMP180 air pressure sensor on the same I2C bus as the SHT2x and auto detected.
+Supports the BMP180 air pressure sensor on the same I2C bus as the SHT2x also auto detected.

 ## Building